SKhajeh/anyver/README.md

 8. B is the octal number of bugfixes of the project.
 Reset to zero if the next release is in another **month**.
 9. 9 numbers are used as separator.
 **quick example**:
-`0.12024030.19090917` is the version number for a project in its first year of development(A=0).
-This release has happened in March,2024.
-It has had one Kaikaku-Kakushin, 0 performance upgrades and functional modifications and 15(0o17=15) bugfixes in or until the last month and this release.
+`0.1202403.19090917` is the version number for a project in its first year of development(A=0) in its first Kakushin(Kn=1) This release has happened in March,2024.
+It has had a Kaikaku(Ku=1), 0 functional modifications and performance upgrades(F=P=0) and 15(B=0o17=15) bugfixes in or until the last month and this release.
 If in the 4th month of the upcomming year, another release of this project with 4 bugfixes and 10 functional modifications and 3 performance upgrades gets published, the new release version will be, `1.202504.19129394`
 # Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.